AstellJ11/leetcode/2011-final-value-of-variable-after-performing-operations/NOTES.md

-Thinking two methods, multiple if elif statements or using a dict.
+Thinking two methods, multiple if elif statements (20.47% runtime, 32.38% memory usage) or using a dict.